cjboisvert/rightmove_scraper/README.md

 - Square Metres: Gather data on the property's size.

-- Distance from Tube/Train Station: Determine proximity to public transportation.
+- Distance from closest Tube/Train Station: Determine proximity to public transportation.

 - Latest Activity: Identify when the property was last updated, such as: